NIFTy-PPL/NIFTy/paper/paper.md

 Imaging is the process of transforming noisy, incomplete data into a space that humans can interpret.
 \texttt{NIFTy} is a Bayesian framework for imaging and has already successfully been applied to many fields in astrophysics.
 A focus on CPU computing and previous design decisions held the performance and the development of methods in \texttt{NIFTy} back.
-We present a re-write of \texttt{NIFTy}, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to the machine learning ecosystem, reworks the modeling principle, extends the inference strategies, and outsources much of the heavy lifting to JAX.
+We present a rewrite of \texttt{NIFTy}, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to the machine learning ecosystem, reworks the modeling principle, extends the inference strategies, and outsources much of the heavy lifting to JAX.
-The re-write dramatically accelerates models written in \texttt{NIFTy}, lays the foundation for new kinds of inference machineries, improves maintainability, and enables the interoperability of \texttt{NIFTy} with the JAX machine learning ecosystem.
+The rewrite dramatically accelerates models written in \texttt{NIFTy}, lays the foundation for new types of inference machineries, improves maintainability, and enables interoperability between \texttt{NIFTy} and the JAX machine learning ecosystem.

 # Statement of Need